Satellaa/Kitt-bot/README.md

 # Smol Lilac [<img src="https://img.shields.io/badge/invite%20to-discord-brightgreen?style=for-the-badge" alt="Invite to Discord" align="right" />](https://discord.com/api/oauth2/authorize?client_id=1082275634757242890&permissions=277025474560&scope=bot%20applications.commands)

-A free open-source Discord bot for looking up card prices in Yu-Gi-Oh!
+A Discord bot for looking up card prices in Yu-Gi-Oh!
 Official Card Game.

 See the [docs](docs/commands) for details on how to use the commands.